India News | No Objection to Dissent Notes, Says Amit Shah Amid Oppn Protests in Lok Sabha on Waqf Bill Report | LatestLY

-New Delhi [India], February 13 (ANI): Home Minister Amit Shah on Thursday said that the government has no opposition if dissent notes of the Opposition are added to the Joint Parliamentary Committee report on the Waqf Amendment Bill that was tabled in Parliament today.
+New Delhi [India], February 13 (ANI): Home Minister Amit Shah on Thrusday said that the government has no opposition if dissent notes of the Opposition are added to the Joint Parliamentary Committee report on the Waqf Amendment Bill, which was tabled in Parliament today.

 Addressing the Lower House of Parliament, Union Home Minister Shah amidst Opposition sloganeering said that, "Some members of the Opposition have raised objections that their dissent notes have not been fully included in the report.
 On behalf of my party, I would like to request that the disputes of the opposition be included in the appropriate procedure of the parliamentary process; my party has no objection to this."